gridsome/gridsome.org/docs/prerequisites.md

 Open up your terminal.
 - Run `node --version`.
 (If you’re new to the command line, “run command” means “type node --version in the command prompt, and hit the Enter key”.
 From here on, this is what we mean by “run command”).
 - Run `npm --version`.
-- The output of each of those commands should be a version number.
-Your versions may not be the same as those shown below!
+- **The output of each of those commands should be a version number**.
 If entering those commands doesn’t show you a version number, go back and make sure you have installed **Node.js**.